On-the-fly hand-eye calibration for the da Vinci surgical robot: Methods

 \subsection{Key points visibility test}

 The computational cost of the JCBB algorithm implementation depends on the size of $\mathcal{P}_{pre}$ and $\mathcal{P}_{obs}$.
-Recent advancements in computer vision algorithms have improved the quality of $\mathcal{P}_{obs}$, by providing more accurate measurements under various challenging surgical scenarios, via both marker-based and marker-free approaches.
-The development of feature detection algorithms is beyond the scope of this study.
 This subsection introduces an additional visibility-check block for facilitating the key point association process by reducing the size of $\mathcal{P}_{pre}$, based on the observation that key points located on four different sides of an instrument cannot be all visible simultaneously.

 As illustrated in Fig.\ref{fig:keypoints}, twelve key points are labeled on the wrist section of a cylindrical instrument and can be classified by their position on the instrument, namely, front, back, left, and right.
 Intuitively, when key points located on the front (or left) side are directly exposed to the camera view, those on the back (or right) side are not visible, except in rare cases where the instrument rotates to a specific pose such that key points on two opposite sides align with two edge boundaries, making three sides visible simultaneously.
 In most cases, however, at most two sides are visible in the camera view.